markgw/pimlico/docs/modules/pimlico.modules.corpora.subset.rst

 of documents.
 Mainly useful for creating small subsets of a corpus for testing a pipeline before running on the full corpus.

+Can be run on an iterable corpus or a tarred corpus.
+If the input is a tarred corpus, the filter will emulate a tarred corpus with the appropriate datatype, passing through the archive names from the input.

 This is a filter module.
 It is not executable, so won't appear in a pipeline's list of modules that can be run.
 It produces its output for the next module on the fly when the next module needs it.